 Tier 1: Cloud Platform Certifications

-These actually appear in job postings and are recognized by employers.
+These appear in job postings and are recognized by employers.

 AWS Machine Learning Specialty